 Nike Flex Run 2014 Review Facts

-Highly saturated perforations in the mesh upper give birth to an abundance of breathabilty.
-Excellent amounts of circulation can be found throughout the upper of the shoe to ensure your foot doesn't overheat and cut your run short due to an unbearable and uncomfortable temperatures inside your shoe.
+Highly saturated perforations in the mesh upper give birth to an abundance of breathability.
+Excellent amounts of circulation can be found throughout the upper of the shoe to ensure your foot doesn't overheat and cut your run short due to unbearable and uncomfortable temperatures inside your shoe.

 Thanks to the Nike Flex Run 2014's midsole being mainly made of Phylon foam material, every footfall feels cushy.
 The shoe's overall fit is very comfortable, even with the addition of an upgraded Flywire

 lace locking system midsection.
-The Flywire lace locking system works in conjunction with a well padded mesh tongue for an extra layer of comfort for the bridge of your foot.
+The Flywire lace locking system works in conjunction with a well-cushioned mesh tongue for an extra layer of comfort for the bridge of your foot.

 The Nike Flex Run 2014 could easily walk on a runway with the amount of simplistic, minimalistic style